YubicoLabs/passkey-workshop/deploy/README.md

 Also note that this deployment currently does not use keycloak, so only the TestPanel can be used in the web application.

-To deploy the mobile client:
+To deploy the workshop environment using docker:

-1. From a terminal window, change into de deploy directory
+1. From a terminal window, change into the deploy directory

 2. If applicable, stop and remove any running containers: